 As such, outsourcing lead generation has increasingly become a popular option, in view of the expense involved in generating leads inhouse.
 Additionally, most companies do not possess the competency to generate leads, a factor that makes lead generation services even more attractive.

-This article serves as a guide for b2b lead generation buying.
+This article serves a detailed b2b lead generation buying guide.
 But before we go into that, let’s define lead generation services.

 What Are Lead Generation Services?